-Calvin and Samantha C. have been married for 30 years, and both have worked in law enforcement for even longer.
+Calvin and Samantha C. have been married for 30 years and have worked in law enforcement for even longer.
 Needless to say, they looked forward to a relaxing retirement.
 Alas, those celebratory plans were interrupted by the treacherous Timeshare Sales Industry.

 When asked about their first encounter with a timeshare, here’s how Calvin remembers it:

-Here’s Samantha’s perspective of the timeshare’s deceitful sales process:
+Here’s Samantha’s perspective on the timeshare’s deceitful sales process:

 “It was high pressure from the beginning.
-The whole time there, the salesman kept telling us how great of an investment a timeshare would be and our upcoming retirement was a large part of their pitch.
-They made timeshares out to be like a retirement plan.
-It was a once-in-a-lifetime deal and we needed to sign today.”
+The whole time there, the salesman kept telling us how great of an investment a timeshare would be, and our upcoming retirement was a large part of their pitch.
+They made timeshares out to be like a retirement plans.
+It was a once-in-a-lifetime deal, and we needed to sign today.”